 - The most important question you’ll get asked from a prospective new employer is: How did you fill your time during your extended leave?
 Make sure you’ll have a worthy answer.

-What am I going to do with my time?
+What am I going to do with my time away from work?

 I’m a list maker, so I compiled a huge list of things I wanted to do and try during my year off.
 These were passion projects, trips, and even just simple little things that I hadn’t gotten around to because I felt like work was always in the way.